 Further training during the course of the year relating to planning will be provided.
-Members shall attend this as persistant failure to attend may be referred to the Monitoring Officer for action.
+Members are strongly encouraged to attend this as persistant failure to attend will be referred to the Monitoring Officer for action and may result in suspension from Membership of the Committee.